Azure/azure-sdk-for-c/sdk/samples/iot/hub/linux/how_to_iot_hub_samples_linux.md

 # How to Setup and Run Azure SDK for Embedded C IoT Hub Samples on Linux

 This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Samples running.

-Pre-requisites:
+Prerequisites:

 - [Having created an Azure account](https://github.com/ewertons/azure-sdk-for-c/wiki/How-to-create-an-Azure-account)
 - [Having created an Azure IoT Hub](https://github.com/ewertons/azure-sdk-for-c/wiki/How-to-create-an-Azure-IoT-Hub)

 What is covered:

 - Downloading and building the Azure SDK for Embedded C suite
 - Configuring and running the IoT Hub client samples.

 _The following was run on an Ubuntu Desktop 18.04 environment, but it also works on WSL 1 and 2 (Windows Subsystem for Linux)_

-01. Install library dependencies
+1. Install library dependencies

-    ```
+    ```shell
     sudo apt-get install unzip git build-essential pkg-config libssl-dev
     ```

-02. Install the latest cmake
+2. Install the latest cmake

     Check the latest version available on https://cmake.org/download/.